ironwheel/nextjs-dharma-connect/apps/student-manager/README.md

 ## Data Structure

-The access-manager manages auth table records with the following structure:
+The student-manager manages auth table records with the following structure:

 ```json
 {